-There is practically nothing greater than a relaxing dip in the pool to combat the July heat, and with the buoyancy of the water, it provides the added advantage of being the ideal low-impact environment for helping older adults remain active while relieving pressure to their joints.
+There is practically nothing greater than a relaxing dip in the pool to combat the July heat.
+With the buoyancy of the water, it provides the added advantage of being the ideal low-impact environment for helping older adults remain active while relieving pressure to their joints.

-Before beginning or adjusting exercise levels, be sure to speak with a senior’s health care provider first and then encourage a senior loved one to dive into these great water-based exercises:
+Before beginning or adjusting exercise levels, be sure to speak with a senior’s health care provider first and then encourage a senior loved one to dive into these great pool exercises for senior mobility:

 - Marching: Marching will get the whole body involved, as the water offers a sufficient amount of resistance to increase a senior’s heart rate.
 While maintaining good posture and holding arms off to the side for balance, simply march at a rhythmic speed.

 - Kicking.
 While holding onto a kickboard or the side of the pool, stretch the legs straight out behind and kick in a fluttering manner.

 - Swinging.
 While holding onto the side of the pool with one arm for balance, swing one leg forward for a count of five, and then backward for a count of five.
 Repeat with both legs 12 times.

 - Curling.
 Grasping water weights (or bottles of water, if weights are not available), curl the arms up and back down again through the water, switching sides.

 - Swimming.
 Swimming is a fantastic solution to boost muscle tone and strength while working each of the major muscle groups.
 If at all possible, swim at a challenging enough pace to raise heart rate and strengthen the lungs.

 It is also a good idea to take advantage of neighborhood pools and gyms that offer specialized water classes for seniors, such as water yoga.
 Not only can a senior loved one increase physical activity, but he/she will have the chance to make new friends and enhance socialization also.